MirkoHernandez/tab-bar-jump/README.md

 ### tbj-save-state

-The a group tabs can be saved for later use in the same Emacs session (this is non persistent).
+A group's current tabs can be saved for later use in the same Emacs session (this is non persistent).
+This enables changing the buffers in some of the tabs and then go back to a previous arrangement.

 ### tbj-restore-state